Handling Legal Processes

-The Office of Legal Affairs (“Legal Affairs”) is the sole university office authorized to handle the processing of all legal documents and instruments, including, but not limited to, service and/or receipt of legal process and requests for records or other documents.
+The University of Texas Health Science Center at Houston ("University") Office of Legal Affairs (“Legal Affairs”) is the sole University office authorized to handle the processing of all legal documents and instruments, including, but not limited to, service and/or receipt of legal process and requests for records or other documents.
 General guidelines and instructions for processing legal documents have been established by Legal Affairs and are incorporated by reference into this policy.

 A. Inquiries from Governmental and Other Official Investigators

 Inquiries of any type from governmental and other official investigators should be immediately referred to a Legal Officer in Legal Affairs.

 B. Claims or Possible Claims Against the University